RatPoison-dev/RatPoison/README.md

     * Bone trigger updates every 10ms instead of every 4ms
     * CursorEnable called when needed, shouldn't jump when typing/robot movement spam in chat

+* Hotfix 2
+    * More checks to prevent keypresses while typing
+    * Possible fix to random movement presses

 ---
 1.5
 I didn't plan to release this as soon as I have, but I haven't been working on it as much recently, so it was best to push with all the fixes/changes it has.